Discovering the Golden Beauty of Benone Beach on the Causeway Coast

 • Indoor Games Room: No matter the weather, the indoor games room entertains with various games, ensuring fun is never compromised.

 • Café and Shops: There is a cafe called “Waves Bistro”, located just off one of the boardwalks.
 It offers pretty good food and drinks all day, including their “golfer’s fry,” homemade scones, and ‘cooked to order’ meals.
+The Ark building houses the coffee dock, where you can grab coffee and refreshments, as well as other amenities.
 We have enjoyed having a bite inside in front of the log burner and outside on the patio, depending on the weather, or picking up souvenirs and essentials at the on-site shops.

-• Toilets: The complex has a wide range of facilities accessibility toilets
+• Toilets: The complex has a wide range of accessible toilets for visitors with limited mobility.

 Golfing at Benone Tourist Complex: A Swing with a View